wfbraga/wfbraga/README.md

 ### Hi there 👋

-I am currently gaining a deeper understanding of Rails 7
+I want to share with your something about what I am up to nowadays.

 - 🔭 I’m currently working on "My Court".
 An app to managing sports complexes.
 - 🌱 I am currently gaining a deeper understanding of Rails 7.